keymanapp/keyman/docs/linux/README.md

 - The process to build and install everything is:

-  - `./build.sh configure` to set the version and setup the build system
+  - `linux/build.sh configure` to set the version and setup the build system
-  - `./build.sh build` to build
+  - `linux/build.sh build` to build
-  - `sudo ./build.sh install` to install to `/usr/local`
+  - `sudo linux/build.sh install` to install to `/usr/local`

-- Some of the files must be installed to `/usr/share/` so `make install` must be run as `sudo`.
+- Some of the files must be installed to `/usr/share/` or `/usr/local/share` so `linux/build.sh install` must be run as `sudo`.

-  To do this run `sudo make install`
+  To do this run `sudo linux/build.sh install`

-  - This will install to `/usr/local`
+  - This will install to `/usr/local` and `/usr/local/share/ibus/component/keyman.xml` and `/usr/local/share/keyman/icons`
-    - and `/usr/share/ibus/component/keyman.xml` and `/usr/share/keyman/icons`

-  - If you already have the ibus-keyman package installed then it will move the file `/usr/share/ibus/component/keyman.xml` to `/usr/share/doc/ibus-keyman/`

-- run `sudo ./build.sh uninstall` to uninstall everything and put it back again
+- run `sudo linux/build.sh uninstall` to uninstall everything and put it back again

 #### Tmp install